Internet in China: Online Mapping Services

 China has endeavored to offer a number of online mapping services and allows the dissemination of geographic information within the country.
 Tencent Maps (腾讯地图), Baidu Maps (百度地圖) and Tianditu (天地圖) are typical examples.
 Online mapping services can be understood as online cartography backed up by a geographic information system (GIS).
 GIS was originally a tool for cartographers, geographers and other types of specialists to store, manage, present and analyze spatial data.
 In bringing GIS online, the Web has made these tools available to a much wider audience.
 Furthermore, with the advent of broadband, utilizing GIS has become much faster and easier.
 Increasingly, non-specialist members of the public can access, look up and make use of geographic information for their own purposes.
 Tianditu is China's first online mapping service.
 Literally World Map, Tianditu was launched in late October 2010.
 The Chinese government has repeatedly claimed that this service is to offer comprehensive geographical data for Chinese users to learn more about the world.

 Online payment

-The method of directly paying by online banking is required to be able to make online banking payment after opening online banking and can realize online payment of UnionPay, WeChat Pay, online payment by credit card, and so on.

-This payment method is directly paid from the bank card.
-The third-party payment itself integrates multiple payment methods, and the process is as follows: